 How to request an interview with an inmate

-- Media representatives wishing to interview inmates incarcerated within the Oklahoma Department of Corrections (ODOC) should submit a request by email to Director of Communications Justin Wolf at email@example.com.
+- Media representatives wishing to interview inmates incarcerated within the Oklahoma Department of Corrections (ODOC) should submit a request by email to Chief Administrator of Communications Justin Wolf at email@example.com.

 - All requests must include the media representative’s name and contact information, including an e-mail address and phone number.
 The request should also include the inmate's name, ODOC number, and interview topic.

 - Media representatives must send correspondence in the form of a written letter to the inmate requesting the interview.